Abdulmajeed-Jamaan/filament-translatable-tabs/README.md

 Simplifying managing json based translation columns using tabs while allowing full customizability.

-Can work standalone, but highly recommended using it with [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable).
+This was created to be used with [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable), but it can be used standalone as well.

 ![Preview](./art/preview.gif)